Teravolt/animal-representation-learning/README.md

 # Animal Representation Learning Project

 This repo contains code for a project of mine that trains animal classification models using different representation learning approaches.
+These models are currently trained on the [cats vs. dogs](https://huggingface.co/datasets/cats_vs_dogs) dataset from HuggingFace.
 I did this to learn more about computer vision, representation learning, and training models from scratch.

 ## Installation